H1387XD/Pyhme-Engine/README.md

 A Python Pygame Wrapper!

 ## DISCLAIMER
-### PYHME ENGINE IS NOT INSTALLABLE USING PIP | PLEASE NOTE THAT THIS IS A WORK IN PROGRESS MANY THINGS MAY CHANGE!
+### PLEASE NOTE THAT THIS IS A WORK IN PROGRESS MANY THINGS MAY CHANGE!

 ## LATEST CHANGE!
 ### RELEASE!
 [1.0]